Golf Etiquette for Beginners: Things Every Golfer Should Know

 Always make sure it is safe for you to swing.
 Don’t hit a shot if someone might be in range.
-Don’t rely on others to shout fore if you think other golfers are in danger.
+If you think other golfers are in danger don’t rely on others to shout fore.
 Don’t be afraid to take evasive action if you hear someone else shout fore.

 All of the other aspects of golf etiquette you will pick up over time.
 The majority of golfers will be helpful if you point out that you are a beginner.
 On the flip side don’t get upset if someone points out a rule or etiquette infraction.

 Here is a quick rundown of things to remember:

 - Be on time and don’t play slowly.